-As always, the cheap flight are the inconvenient ones: during the middle of the week, early in the morning or late at night, before or after festivals and holidays, and mainly the ones with layovers.
-All international flights land at the International Airport of Seychelles (SEZ), located in Mahé island.
-There are direct flights available from London, Frankfurt, Paris, Zurich, Istanbul, Dubai, Abu Dhabi, Doha, Nairobi, and Addis Abeba.
-These flights, however, are expensive and you will save a lot if you opt for a flight with layovers.
-For example, if you fly to Seychelles from Zurich via Frankfurt you will pay 400€, while the ones who will catch the same flight from Frankfurt will pay 500€ just because it is a direct one.
+As always, the cheap flights are the inconvenient ones: during the middle of the week, early in the morning or late at night, before or after festivals and holidays, and mainly the ones with layovers.
+All international flights land at the International Airport of Seychelles (SEZ), located on Mahé island.
+Direct flights are available from London, Frankfurt, Paris, Zurich, Istanbul, Dubai, Abu Dhabi, Doha, Nairobi, and Addis Abeba.
+These flights, however, are expensive, and you will save a lot if you opt for one with layovers.
+For example, if you fly to Seychelles from Zurich via Frankfurt, you will pay 400€, while those who will catch the same flight from Frankfurt will pay 500€ just because it is a direct one.

 Visit the Main Islands

-Of the 115 islands that comprise Seychelles, only 8 of them are permanently inhabited, with more than four-fifths of the population living on Mahé.
-The next-largest populations are on Praslin and La Digue respectively.
-With plenty of accommodation options and cheap eats, these three main islands are ideal to base yourself on if you are traveling on a budget.
-Moreover, getting around them is pretty easy, as there are fast and reliable ferry services that operate between them.
+Of the 115 islands that comprise Seychelles, only eight are permanently inhabited, with more than four-fifths of the population living on Mahé.
+The next-largest population is in Praslin and La Digue, respectively.
+With plenty of accommodation options and cheap eats, these three main islands are ideal to base yourself on if traveling on a budget.
+Moreover, getting around them is pretty easy, as fast and reliable ferry services operate between them.

-The main islands can easily keep you busy for 10 days, but if you have more time – and money – to spend, then you can opt for day tours to the nearby islands.
-From Mahé you can visit the Sainte Anne Marine National Park, while Cousin, Curieuse & St Pierre, and Aride make for excellent day trips from Praslin.
+The main islands can easily keep you busy for ten days, but if you have more time – and money – to spend, opt for day tours to the nearby islands.
+From Mahé, you can visit the Sainte Anne Marine National Park, while Cousin, Curieuse & St Pierre, and Aride make excellent day trips from Praslin.
 Once on La Digue you can go on a snorkeling tour to Cocos, Félicité, Grande Soeur, and Petite Soeur.
 For each of the day-trips expect to pay anything between 60€ and 150€, including the landing and entrance fees.

-Tip: When it comes to day trips, avoid booking before you arrive on the islands.
+Tip: When it comes to day trips, avoid booking before arriving on the islands.
 You will get much better prices through your accommodation or if you visit the tour providers in person.

 Travel Cheap around Seychelles